-Move a toolbar Unlock the toolbar, click the toolbar's grab area, and drag the toolbar to a new position.

-То Do the following Dock a toolbar Click the toolbar's grab area, and drag the toolbar to any edge of the application window.
+То Do the following Move a toolbar Unlock the toolbar, click the toolbar's grab area, and drag the toolbar to a new position.
+Dock a toolbar Click the toolbar's grab area, and drag the toolbar to any edge of the application window.
 Undock a toolbar Unlock the toolbar, click the toolbar's grab area, and drag the toolbar away from the edge of the application window.
 Resize a floating toolbar Point to the edge of the toolbar and, using the two-directional arrow, drag the edge of the toolbar.
-Hide or display a toolbar Click Tools Customization.
-In the Customization list of categories, click Command bars, and disable or enable the check box next to the toolbar name.
-Reset a toolbar to its default setting Click Tools Customization.
-In the Customization list of categories, click Command bars, click a toolbar, and click Reset.
+Hide or display a toolbar Click Tools Doptions Customization.
+Click Command bars, and disable or enable the check box next to the toolbar name.
+Reset a toolbar to its default setting Click Tools ▶ Options ▶ Customization.
+Click Command bars, click a toolbar, and click Reset.

 Docked toolbars cannot be moved when they are locked.
-For information about unlocking toolbars, see "To lock or unlock toolbars" on page 569.
+For information about unlocking toolbars, see "To lock or unlock toolbars" on page 549.